18 Myths About COVID-19 That Experts Want You to Stop Believing

 If you've ever eaten a piece of raw garlic, you know that stuff is pungent—but it won't protect you against illness.
 Despite having some antimicrobial properties, according to the WHO, "there is no evidence" from the current outbreak that the potent herb will protect you from coronavirus.

-We're not entirely sure where this myth come from, but rubbing sesame oil all over your body definitely won't keep the coronavirus away.
+It's not entirely clear where this myth come from, but rubbing sesame oil all over your body definitely won't keep the coronavirus away.

 Per the WHO, "there are some chemical disinfectants that can kill the 2019-nCoV on surfaces," including bleach and chlorine-based disinfectants, ether solvents, 75% ethanol, peracetic acid, and chloroform."However, they have little or no impact on the virus if you put them on the skin or under your nose."
 In fact, it can even be downright dangerous to put those chemicals on your skin.

-Unfortunately, people of all ages can be infected by the new coronavirus.
-However, "older people, and people with pre-existing medical conditions (such as asthma, diabetes, heart disease) appear to be more vulnerable to becoming severely ill with the virus,” the WHO points out.
+The WHO points out that "older people, and people with pre-existing medical conditions (such as asthma, diabetes, heart disease) appear to be more vulnerable to becoming severely ill with the virus."

 Keep in mind that antibiotics do not work against viruses of any kind—only bacteria.
 So, because the new coronavirus is an actual virus, "antibiotics should not be used as a means of prevention or treatment."